We’re all responsible for the energy we use in our homes. Take a look at our quick tips and see if you’re saving as much energy as you could be.

 Check the instructions for any appliances you aren’t sure about.
 Some satellite and digital TV recorders may need to be left plugged in so they can keep track of any programmes you want to record.

 You can save around £39 a year from your energy bill just by using your kitchen appliances more carefully:

 If you’ve got a shower that takes hot water straight from your boiler or hot water tank (rather than an electric shower), fit a water efficient shower head.
 This will reduce your hot water usage while retaining the sensation of a powerful shower.

-Spending one minute less in the shower each day will save around £10 off your energy bills each year, per person.
-With a water meter this could save a further £10 off annual water and sewerage bills.
+Spending one minute less in the shower each day will save up to £8 a year off your energy bills, per person.
+With a water meter this could save a further £11 off annual water and sewerage bills.